How to become the life of the off-road party

 MTX Audio is really doing some big things for the UTV radio crowd these days.
 There are now multiple manufacturers going to MTX for factory accessory Bluetooth UTV audio systems and that should tell you something.
 This MTX Audio system uses a 100-watt, two-channel amplifier and four sealed marine-grade tower speakers capable of 100 watts operating power each.
 The towers have built-in clamps with included reducers for ROPS cages down to 1.5 inches in diameter.
 The whole system is Bluetooth controllable from your phone or iPod and all the connecting cables and wires are included with this kit.
 It is a slick way to go, especially if you’re after a premium system and sound.

 The Boss system of UTV speakers has been around for a while now and has some serious advantages you might like.
 It’s very portable, meaning you don’t have to permanently mount it into your machine.
 You can also use it on your ATV as well as your UTV, so for those of us with more than one machine, this is a cool option.
 This Bluetooth UTV audio system is powered by a 12-volt plug-in for your power outlet.
-It operates a 450-Watt Max amplifier and has two 6.5-inch sealed speakers.
+It operates a 700-Watt Max amplifier and has two 8-inch sealed speakers.
 The construction acts as an additional boost to the bass, giving you some extra “thump.”
-And with a price tag of about $100, it’s easily one of the best UTV sound systems for the money.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.

 How hard is it to install a UTV sound system?